PeterMosmans/easy-provisioning/README.md

 ### 1: Bootstrap an Ansible server
 End goal: a Vagrantbox containing Ansible, provisioned using Ansible.

+`cd vagrant/ansible-server && VAGRANT_VAGRANTFILE=Vagrantfile.bootstrap vagrant up`

+This will spin up a Debian box named `bootstrap`, install Ansible on it, and provision it for use with VirtualBox.
+Use the following command to package it as a new Vagrantbox, and add it to the local catalog, ready to be used as ansible server:
+`vagrant package ansible-server --output ansible-server.box && vagrant box add ansible-server.box --name ansible-server`

+Now, you can spin up the Ansible server box anytime using the command `vagrant up` in the `vagrant/ansible-server` directory.

 ### 2: Install Kali Linux 2016.2 as a Vagrantbox
 End goal: a Vagrantbox containing Kali Linux 2016.2, provisioned using Ansible

-If the correct ISO cannot be found in the ISO folder, Packer optionally downloads the latest ISO image of the operating system that you want to install (in this case Kali).
+First, let Packer create an importable VirtualBox installation of Kali 2016.2.
+You can place the ISO image in the directory `ISO/`, or, if the correct ISO cannot be found in the ISO folder, Packer optionally downloads the latest ISO image of Kali.

+`cd packer && packer build kali-2016.2.json`

+Afterwards, the build process will create an OVA file in the directory `packer/output-kali` that can be directly imported into VirtualBox.
+Note that the root password is `r00tme`, and the SSH server will be enabled on boot: In other words, it's insecure.
+That's why it's important to harden it using Ansible.

+Spin up an Ansible box.